-3.2.3.3 Adaptive Cluster Sampling
+3.2.3.4 Adaptive Cluster Sampling

-Adaptive cluster sampling is the third option for the Sampling Goal: Estimate the Mean > Data not required to be normally distributed.
+Adaptive cluster sampling is appropriate if we can assume the target population is normally distributed: Sampling Goal > Estimate the Mean > Can assume data will be normally distributed > Adaptive Cluster Sampling.
 Because adaptive designs change as the results of previous sampling become available, adaptive cluster sampling is one of the two VSP designs that require the user to enter sample values while planning a sampling plan.
 (The other design that requires entering results of previous sampling is sequential sampling; see Section 3.2.1).
 The VSP Help, the VSP technical report (Gilbert et al. 2002), and the EPA (2001, pp. 105-112) are good resources for understanding what is required and how VSP uses the input to create a sampling design.
 A simple example here will explain the various input options.
 The user should have gone through the DQO process prior to encountering this screen because it provides a basis for inputs.